 Walk the Willow Pond Nature Trail

-Arriving at a series of breaks in the trees, you suddenly come upon Willow Pond.
-Actually a collection of coastal depression ponds, these small bodies of water were formed when the Civilian Conservation Corps (CCC) took out rocks and other materials to construct park roads in the 1930s.
-These small oasis’ in the woods will encourage you to stop a moment, and take in the peace and quiet around you.
+Arriving at a series of breaks in the trees, you suddenly come upon Willow Pond, which is actually a collection of coastal depression ponds.
+These small bodies of water were formed when the Civilian Conservation Corps (CCC) took out rocks and other materials to construct park roads in the 1930s.
+These small oases in the woods will encourage you to stop a moment and take in the peace and quiet around you.

-After a bit more walking, you finish back where you started.
-The hike has taken a little less than an hour and you’ve seen many wonderful things along the way; not bad for a mile-long journey through the hardwood hammock of Fort Clinch State Park.
+Soon you will finish back where you started.
+The hike has taken a little less than an hour and you’ve enjoyed many wonderful sights along the way.
+That's not bad for a mile long journey through the hardwood hammock of Fort Clinch State Park.

 Learning more about Willow Pond Nature Trail is easy and enjoyable.
 Join a guided nature tour every Saturday at 10:30 a.m., meeting at the Willow Pond parking area for an informative walk through the history and nature of Fort Clinch State Park.